 Pick a spot

 If you don’t have a designated place for important paperwork, it’s going to end up in piles all over the house.

 The secret to taming the paper monster is to designate one room, corner, drawer, cabinet or closet where you can store all of your bills, current records, and paperwork.
 You’ll need a trash can, file folders, some kind of box or container to hold them and a place close by to write.

 Keep all of your important papers in this one place and if you will be keeping it for more than one month, create a file folder.
 One folder might be labeled “Tax deductible,” another “Insurance,” and so on.

 Get into a routine of tossing what you can, then file the rest.
 Keep your system simple and you’ll be more likely to stick with it.

 You’ll be amazed at the difference a little organization will make in your life.
-You’ll be less likely to misplace bills, miss payment deadlines or forget to take valuable tax-deductions.
-But the big payoff will come in the peace of mind.
+You’ll be less likely to misplace bills, miss payment deadlines, or forget to take valuable tax deductions.
+But the big payoff will come in peace of mind.

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.